-Open my eyes, that I may see wonderful things from Your law.
+Open my eyes that I may see wonderful things in Your law.
+Psalm 119:18

 Psalm 119 was written to celebrate God's law.
 But when we first encounter the word "law", our initial reaction is usually not one of celebration.
 Why?
 Because we immediately think someone is trying to tell us what we can't do.
-That's why we need the Lord to open our eyes, so we can view His law as a wonderful thing, something to help us live our best life possible.
+That's why we need the Lord to open our eyes, so we can see His law as a wonderful thing, something to help us live our best life possible.